Hendrix-CS/csci270/labs/corpus.md

 # What to Hand In

+* Answer the questions above in the Teams Assignment.
-Upload each of your four files to the appropriate directory under the `Files` tab in Teams.
+* Upload your selections to the appropriate Kaggle data set.